Phoenixel1/Nanite-Overhaul-2/README.md

 ### Why Start on nanite world?

 Your species created nanite world?
-Can you make more?\
-Tempest created the nanite world (explains why are guaranteed hab also nanite worlds)\
-Old nanite empire fell, dead nanite world, need to become nanites to resurrect it
+Currently cannot make more - lost knowledge\
+Von numen (no guaranteed), 1 nearby nanite world, 1 nearby tomb world\
+We fell in some way

 ### Why fastpath to nanites?

-Surounded by nanites\
-Secretly are already nanites - need to activate nanite bodies\
-Desire to get planet systems working\
 Already are proto-nanites

 ### Why does our species exist